isomerpages/tpsite-test/pages/contact-us.md

   - content:
       - phone: ""
       - email: career@tp.edu.sg
-      - other: To view TP's vacancies, please click here Interested applicants, please email your resumes to career@tp.edu.sg.
+      - other: To view TP's vacancies, please <a href="">click here. </a> Interested applicants, please email your resumes to career@tp.edu.sg.
 We regret to inform that only shortlisted candidates will be notified.
     title: Careers
   - content:
       - phone: ""